cardamomcode/fable-python/README.md

 ## The Strange Loop

-This guide is self-documenting: each chapter is an `.fs` file with embedded Markdown comments. **Fabletext** (the final chapter) processes these files to generate the documentation you're reading - including itself.
+This guide is self-documenting: each chapter is an `.fs` file with embedded Markdown comments. **Fable.Literate** (the final chapter) processes these files to generate the documentation you're reading - including itself.

 The chain:

 1. Write F# with embedded Markdown (`chapters/*.fs`)
 2. Compile to Python with Fable
 3. Run Fabletext (F# compiled to Python) to extract documentation